Supply chain strategy

 It is Highways England’s policy to use project bank accounts for all contracts awarded post October 2011 unless there is a compelling reason not to do so.
 This is in line with the government’s fair payment agenda.
 Exceptions for NEC contracts exceeding £5 million will be extremely unusual and will need to be supported by a business case.

 The main contractor is responsible for ensuring that these procedures are reflected in contracts across their supply chain.
 They must also ensure that assessment periods are aligned with that of the head (client) contract.
 A non-compliance (whistle blowing) reporting process has been set up by the Cabinet Office.

 Highways England runs a prestigious supplier recognition scheme to highlight the important contribution made by our suppliers.
-You can find guidance and entry forms for the 2016 Supplier Recognition Scheme on the website.
-The closing date has been extended to Wednesday 21 September 2016.
+You can find guidance and entry forms for the 2017 Supplier Recognition Scheme on the website.
+The closing date is Friday 1 December 2017.